raveintospace/CustomAirbnb/README.md

 <br/>
 <li>HomeView shows a list of apartments & user's favorites within the same view, using a transition effect</li>
 <li>Empty view shown if user hasn't favorited any listing</li>
+<li>DestinationView, InfoView & UploadView sheets presented using @ViewBuilder & switch</li>
 <br/>
 <li>DetailView that replicates Wallapop's DetailView, including an Image Carousel</li>
 <li>ReportView to report listings, notifies DetailView to show a gratitude message to user</li>
-<li>BookView to simulate a booking request for the listing, with DatePicker</li>
+<li>BookView to simulate a booking request for the listing, with DatePicker and price calculation</li>
 <li>ReportView & BookView sheets presented using @ViewBuilder & switch</li>
 <br/>
 <li>DestinationView where user chooses destination.
 It updates the API call with the value selected</li>
+<li>InfoView shows info about the app's project</li>
 <br/>
 <li>Core Data to manage listings favorited by user, including a DataService</li>
 <li>Favorites UX: User can favorite / unfavorite listings with a swipe action in list's row or a button in DetailView</li>